BASIX recognises the following types of hot water systems:

 Solar – the most efficient hot water system

-The most efficient individual hot water system to install is solar.
+The most efficient, individual hot water system to install is solar.
 A solar system with a high number of Small-Scale Technology Certificates (STCs) will give the best BASIX score.
-Solar (gas boosted) will usually outperform solar (electric boost).
+Solar (gas boosted) will usually score better than solar (electric boost).

 After this, select either high efficiency gas (instantaneous or storage) or an electric (air or ground source) heat pump hot water system to achieve a high BASIX score.

-For gas systems, the higher the gas star rating, the more efficient the hot water system.
+For gas systems, the higher the gas star rating, the more efficient the hot water system, and the better it scores in BASIX.